Coleslaw is a favorite side for picnics or BBQs, and it’s easy to make ahead of time!

 Colorful coleslaw can be made so quickly!
 Just 3 simple steps to the perfect creamy side dish.

-- Shred Cabbage: Finely shred cabbage using a mandoline, a food processor, or make thin slices with a knife.
-For the carrots, I grate them on the larger side of a box grater.
+- Shred Cabbage: Finely shred the cabbage.
+I use a mandoline but you can also shred with a food processor, or thinly cut it with a knife.
+Grate the carrots on the large holes of a box grater.

-- Prep Dressing: Whisk the dressing ingredients in a large bowl (per the recipe below).
+- Prep Dressing: Whisk the dressing ingredients.
+Mix it in a large bowl and add the slaw instead of washing an additional small bowl (per the recipe below).

-- Combine & Chill: Add the cabbage and carrots to the dressing and stir to combine.
+- Combine & Chill: Add the cabbage and carrots to the dressing and toss to combine.
 Refrigerate for at least one hour.

 Variations